Taiwan says AstraZeneca COVID shot production talks fell through | Health

 - Taiwan

+AstraZeneca declined to comment.
 Chen said on Tuesday that production problems at AstraZeneca's Thailand plant would delay deliveries.
-On Saturday, he said Taiwan was in talks with U.S. companies about making their COVID-19 vaccines, though he did not name them.

-Taiwan has also ordered 10 million domestically developed vaccines from two local firms.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)